eberhara/react-bidirectional-infinite-scroll/README.md

 }
 ```

-Please take a look at [examples folder](./examples) for a more complete example.
+Take a look at [examples folder](./examples) for a complete example.

 ## License